TAI Hürjet: Development and design

-The Hürjet project began in July 2017 as a TAI-funded private venture, with official approval from TAI’s board on August 14, 2017.
-The goal was to create an indigenous supersonic jet trainer and light combat aircraft (LCA) to modernize the Turkish Air Force’s training and operational capabilities.
+The Hürjet project began in July 2017 as a TAI-funded private venture, with official approval from TAI's board on August 14, 2017.
+The goal was to create an indigenous supersonic jet trainer and light combat aircraft (LCA) to modernize the Turkish Air Force's training and operational capabilities.

-Conceptual Design Phase (CDP) was completed in April 2018, defining the aircraft’s basic requirements.
+Conceptual Design Phase (CDP) was completed in April 2018, defining the aircraft's basic requirements.
 A mock-up was displayed at the 2018 Farnborough International Airshow.
 On 22 July 2018, the Turkish Under-secretariat for Defence Industries announced that the Turkish Air Force had signed an agreement with TAI, giving the project official status to move development forward.

-Preliminary Design Review (PDR) was cheduled for February 2019 but delayed; it focused on refining the design.
-Critical Design Review (CDR) was completed in March 2021, later than the planned August 2020, finalizing the aircraft’s design.
+Preliminary Design Review (PDR) was scheduled for February 2019 but delayed; it focused on refining the design.
+Critical Design Review (CDR) was completed in March 2021, later than the planned August 2020, finalizing the aircraft's design.

 As of January 2020 the aircraft did not have an engine selected, although the Eurojet EJ200 and the General Electric F404-GE-102 were under consideration at the time.
 Capabilities are planned to include air-to-air refuelling, fly-by-wire with parameter limiting, built in auxiliary power unit, night vision goggle-compatible cockpit, head-up display and an integrated helmet display system.

 TAI completed the first test simulator for the aircraft in September 2020.
 Designated Hürjet 270, the artificial intelligence based simulator will incorporate feedback from the test pilots to change the flight control algorithms and the avionics software during the flight test process.
 The company has developed simulator avionics, flight control systems, screen, cockpit and communication systems for the simulator.

+The flight control systems of the aircraft itself are manufactured by Moog Inc., who also manufacture actuators and flight control systems for other fast jet trainers including the Leonardo M-346.

 Turkey has invited Malaysia to join the Hürjet project, in the role of producing some parts for the aircraft.
-While Malaysia has some experience developing composite materials, it has never designed and built any aircraft.
+While Malaysia has some experience developing composite materials, it has never designed nor built an aircraft.

 On January 12, 2022, the Defense Industry Executive Committee convened and announced that the first stage mass production decision was taken for the Hürjet, which is scheduled to make its first flight in 2025.

 On April 25, 2023, the maiden flight of the Hürjet was conducted from TAI's testing airfield in Ankara, by Hürjet's Chief Testing Pilot Ercan Çelik.